jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

 BLAS functions.

-Calling HYPRE from Other Languages
+Calling NALU_HYPRE from Other Languages
 ==============================================================================

 The hypre library currently supports two languages: C (native) and Fortran (in